trtuananh/egpt/README.md

 ```

 This script will:
-- Download the War and Peace dataset
+- Download the literary datasets
 - Process and tokenize the text
 - Split into training and validation sets
 - Save processed data for training